DaleLore/daily_co/README-steps.md

   Raise Hand
 </button>
 ```
 - [ ] For `toggleHand()`, we're going to do an if/else statement based on whether or not the raisingHand is true or false.
-I've created variables that refer to the local participant informatino such as user_id and username.
+I've created variables that refer to the local participant information such as user_id and username.

   * If `!raisingHand` (not raisingHand), we'll make `raisingHand = true` when I click on the button and display our hand.
 Else, `raisingHand = false` when I last clicked and we'll hide the hand.
 I'll need to add some styling to my elements now (style.display="none" and style.display="block")
   * Package that information in a hash where we'll have information referring to the person clicking such as ID, username, and now our raisingHand status.